paugier/czi-joint-python-accelerators-project/proposal_details/README.md

 One sentence (maximum of 255 characters including spaces)

+Developers of scikit-image and different Python accelerators (Transonic, Cython, Pythran, Numba) launch a collaboration based on compatibility, interoperability and gentle competition, to get high performance with clean and modern Python code.

 ## Amount Requested

 Enter total budget amount requested in USD, including indirect costs; this number should be between $50k and $250k total costs and match total described in the Budget Description

+$250k

 ## Abstract/Proposal Summary